top of page

 4. Proofreading

-Proofreading is the final step before sending the manuscript to the printer.
-It’s done after your book has been laid out into the file that will be sent to the printer.
+Proofreading is done after your book has been laid out into the file that will be sent to the printer.
 This is your (or your publisher’s) last chance to double-check spelling, look for typos, adjust widows and orphans, and fix any minor errors.

 Traditionally published authors probably won’t be involved in this step at all.
-Self-publishers, of course, are in charge of every process.
+Indie authors, of course, are in charge of every process.

 Do I Need to Hire Four Separate Editors?